 Woodland Park School District enjoys a high participation rate in all extra-curricular activities including athletics, competitions, music, theatre programs, service clubs, and more.

-Recent Woodland Park graduates have been awarded numerous local and national scholarships; received appointments to the United States Air Force Academy and United States Army; and have been accepted to Baylor University, Embry-Riddle Aeronautical University, Marymount University, Purdue University, and Colorado School of Mines, to name a few.
-The Class of 2018 earned scholarships with a dollar value in excess of $2.9M.
-The District prioritizes collaborative work among district staff through the alignment of curriculum, instruction, and assessments to the Colorado Academic Standards as well as state and national benchmarks.
+Recent Woodland Park graduates have been awarded numerous local and national scholarships, received appointments to the United States Air Force Academy and United States Army, and have been accepted to Baylor University, Embry-Riddle Aeronautical University, Marymount University, Purdue University, and Colorado School of Mines, to name a few.
+The Class of 2023 earned scholarships with a dollar value in excess of $3.4M.
+The District prioritizes collaborative work among district staff by aligning curriculum, instruction, and assessments to the Colorado Academic Standards and state and national benchmarks.

 WPSD is fully accredited by the Colorado State Department of Education and the Colorado State Board of Education.
-The school district, in turn, accredits each individual school and monitors that accreditation on an ongoing basis.
+The school district, in turn, accredits each individual school and monitors that accreditation continuously.
 Most schools are accredited at the performance level.

-Woodland Park School District has an enrollment of approximately 2,340 students and is made up of 3 elementary schools; 1 middle school, and 1 high school.
+Woodland Park School District has an enrollment of approximately 2,021 students and comprises three elementary schools, one middle school, one high school, and one charter school.